New Orleans, LA | April 15-17, 2018

 Tanya M. Odom, Global Consultant

 Tanya M. Odom is a global consultant, coach, facilitator, teacher, writer, and thought leader.
 She has worked globally in over 30 countries as a consultant and facilitator for over two decades focusing on areas including: Diversity and Inclusion, Educational Equity, Mindfulness, Coaching, Inclusive leadership, Girls’ Leadership Development, Mindfulness and Diversity and Inclusion, and Youth Empowerment/mentoring.
-Tanya’s unique portfolio career has allowed her to work in the education, private sector/corporate, not-for-profit/NGO, law enforcement, and university/college arenas.
+Tanya’s unique portfolio career has allowed her to work in the education, private sector/corporate, nonprofit/NGO, law enforcement, and university/college arenas.

 Download Slides: Leveraging Diversity Equity and Inclusion April 2018